Polynomial Identity Testing via Evaluation of Rational Functions: Overview

 \paragraph{Applications.} We illustrate the utility of our characterizations of the vanishing ideal of $\RFE$ in the two directions mentioned before.

-\subparagraph{Derandomization.} To start, we demonstrate how \cref{thm.ideal.membership} yields an alternate proof of the result from \cite{MinahanVolkovich2017} that \(\SVparam{1}\)---equivalently, \(\RFEparam{0}{1}\)---hits every nonzero read-once formula $F$.
-Whereas the original proof hinges on a clever ad-hoc argument, our proof (described in \cref{s.test}) is entirely systematic and amounts to a couple straightforward observations in order to apply \cref{thm.ideal.membership}.
+\subparagraph{Derandomization.} To start, we demonstrate how \expref{Theorem}{thm.ideal.membership} yields an alternate proof of the result from \cite{MinahanVolkovich2017} that \(\SVparam{1}\)---equivalently, \(\RFEparam{0}{1}\)---hits every nonzero read-once formula $F$.
+Whereas the original proof hinges on a clever ad-hoc argument, our proof (described in \expref{Section}{s.test}) is entirely systematic and amounts to a couple straightforward observations in order to apply \expref{Theorem}{thm.ideal.membership}.

-As a proof of concept of the additional power of our characterization for derandomization, we make progress in the model of read-once oblivious algebraic branching programs (ROABPs). \begin{theorem}[ROABP hitting property] For integer $l \ge 1$, $\SVl$ hits the class of polynomials computed by read-once oblivious algebraic branching programs of width less than $(l/3)+1$ that contain a monomial of degree at most $l+1$. \end{theorem} To the best of our knowledge, \cref{thm.roabp} is incomparable to the known results for ROABPs \cite{RazShpilka2005,JQS2009,JQS2010,ForbesShpilka2013,FSS2014,AGKS2014,AFSSV2015,GKST2015,GKS2016,GuoGurjar2020,SahaThankey2021,BhargavaGhosh2021}.
-Without the restriction that the polynomial has a monomial of degree at most \(l+1\), \cref{thm.roabp} would imply a fully blackbox polynomial-time identity test for the class of constant-width ROABPs.
-No such test has been proven to exist at this time; prior work requires either quasipolynomial time or requires opening the blackbox, such as by knowing the order in which the variables are read.
+As a proof of concept of the additional power of our characterization for derandomization, we make progress in a well-studied model for algebraic computation, namely read-once oblivious algebraic branching programs (ROABPs).
+An ROABP consists of a layered digraph, the width of which constitutes an important complexity parameter.
+We refer to \expref{Section}{s.roabp.background} for more background.

-With the restriction, hitting the class in \cref{thm.roabp} with a generator \(G\) amounts to proving a lower bound on the width of ROABPs that compute nonzero degree-\((l+1)\) polynomials in the vanishing ideal of \(G\).
-For \(G = \SVl\), such a lower bound is interesting because there are nonzero degree-\((l+1)\) polynomials in the vanishing ideal, and, moreover, the vanishing ideal is generated by such polynomials (\cref{thm.ideal.generators}).
-That \cref{thm.roabp} holds suggests that the lower bound could hold for polynomials in \(\VanIdeal{\SVl}\) of all degrees, in which case one would fully derandomize PIT for constant-width ROABPs.
+\begin{theorem}[ROABP hitting property] For any integer $l \ge 1$, $\SVl$ hits the class of polynomials computed by read-once oblivious algebraic branching programs of width less than $(l/3)+1$ that contain a monomial of degree at most $l+1$. \end{theorem} To the best of our knowledge, \expref{Theorem}{thm.roabp} is incomparable to the known results for ROABPs \cite{RazShpilka2005,JQS2009,JQS2010,ForbesShpilka2013,FSS2014,AGKS2014,AFSSV2015,GKST2015,GKS2016,GuoGurjar2020,SahaThankey2021,BhargavaGhosh2021}.
+Without the restriction that the polynomial has a monomial of degree at most \(l+1\), \expref{Theorem}{thm.roabp} would imply a fully blackbox polynomial-time identity test for the class of constant-width ROABPs.
+No such test has been proven to exist at this time; prior work requires either quasipolynomial time or else opening the blackbox, such as by knowing the order in which the variables are read.